blue-veery-gmbh/spring-rest-2-ts/README.md

 which marks types as nullable if
   + field or method parameter type is wrapped in Java `java.util.Optional`
   + field or method parameter is marked with annotation `javax.annotation.Nullable`
-  + field or method parameter has type which Java wrapper for primitive types Marks mean that filed type is union of original field type and null;
+  + field or method parameter has type which is Java wrapper for primitive types Marks mean that filed type is union of original field type and null;

 `DefaultNullableTypesStrategy` has settings which allows to configure which of above option use, by default all they are used